Spain

 Next slide

 Hola!
 As a Brit, you know I love my Spanish holidays.
-Flights over are so cheap, it’s hard to resist that sunny weather.
+With flights over so cheap, it is hard to resist that sunny weather.

-I’ve been to Spain twice, once in 2017 to Barcelona, and most recently in 2019 to Malaga.
+I’ve been to Spain twice, first to Barcelona in 2017, and most recently to Malaga in 2019.

-Barcelona was outstanding.
-It was my first time going to a non-English speaking country, and I had such a great experience.
-It’s still the most beautiful city I’ve been to, and definitely one of my favourites.
-I only had 4 days, but I still got a lot done!
-The highlights were seeing Messi at the Camp Nou, and hiking at Montserrat.
+Barcelona was incredible.
+It was my first time visiting a non-English speaking country, and the experience was unforgettable.
+It is still the most beautiful city I’ve seen, and definitely one of my favourites.
+Despite only having four days, I managed to see a lot!
+The highlights were seeing Messi play at Camp Nou, and hiking the trails of Montserrat.

-Malaga on the other hand was a bit of a nightmare due to flight/hotel issues.
-Obviously not the cities fault, but it did impact my time there.
-From what I saw, it was a nice city, but I think that the cities main strength is its location.
-There are so many great day trips you can go on!
-Some highlights are the Caminito Del Rey, Gibraltar, and Ronda.
+Malaga, on the other hand, was a bit of a nightmare due to flight/hotel issues.
+Not the cities fault, of course, but it did impact my time there.
+From what I saw it is a nice place, though I think its real appeal lies in its location.
+There are so many incredible day trips nearby, like the Caminito Del Rey, Gibraltar, and the stunning town of Ronda.

-There are still a few places left on my Spanish bucket list, the top of which is Madrid.
-Not as nice as Barcelona or Malaga nature wise, but I reckon it would make up for it in history.
-Plus, I’d love to see a Real Madrid game!
+I still have a few items left on my Spainish bucket list, with Madrid at the top.
+While it might not have the natural beauty of Barcelona or Malaga, I think it’ll make up for it with its history.
+Plus, I’d love to catch a Real Madrid game!

 Quick Info